Prato della Valle: Prato della Valle today

 Every New Year's Day, and during the Feast of the Annunciation in mid August, parties with music and fireworks take place in the Prato.

 The monumental 15th century building of the Palazzo Angeli, belonging to the City of Padova and once the home of Andrea Memmo, hosts the Museum of Precinema – Minici Zotti Collection.

 Statues

-Today there are 78 statues (40 in the exterior ring and 38 statues in the inner ring), following the original plan there had been 88 statues.
+Today there are 78 statues (40 in the exterior ring and 38 statues in the inner ring); following the original plan, there had been 88 statues.
 They were made from stone of Vicenza between 1775 and 1883 by various artists.

-Among the numerous statues in the square, one represents Andrea Memmo, the patrician Venetian known as the provider of Padova.
+One of the statues represents Andrea Memmo, the patrician Venetian known as the provider of Padova.

-Statues on Prato della Valle

-The numeration follows the sculpted numbers on the basement of the statues.
+The numeration follows the sculpted numbers on the base of the statues.